 - protect natural resources for future generations, and

 - result in long term cost savings

 We want to be a leader in these stewardship efforts by being:

 - Example to residents – in the areas of energy efficiency, recycling, waste reduction, water conservation, and more.

 - Educator to Plantation businesses and residents – communicate the benefits of sustainable practices.

 - Influencer to Plantation development and redevelopment – update zoning ordinances and land use plans, and encourage private development to incorporate “green” principals into their building and decorating.

 A recent survey of City departments shows that we are already doing a number of things to lessen our impact on the environment, and reduce, reuse or recycle many of the items we rely upon every day.
 And many of those initiatives, programs or policies have been in place for 20 years or more.

-The first and most important goal of the task force is to work to become a Florida Green Building Coalition certified “Green Local Government.”
-It is a standard that was developed by Florida organizations for Florida cities, and is endorsed by the Florida League of Cities.
-It provides an action plan or framework by which we can move forward with our green efforts, and because of this, it is one of the most comprehensive, flexible and realistic certifications available to Florida municipalities today.
+In 2009, Plantation was recognized by the Florida Green Building Coalition as a Gold-certified “Green Local Government.”
+At the time, Plantation was only the third City in Florida to receive the Gold certification, and the smallest.
+Even today, only 11 cities can claim Gold Certification.
+FGBC Green Local Government certification is a standard that was developed by Florida organizations for Florida cities, and is endorsed by the Florida League of Cities.
+It provides an action plan or framework that cities can use to move forward with their green efforts, and because of this, it is one of the most comprehensive, flexible and realistic certifications available to Florida municipalities today.